kgrid/kgrid-node-runtime/README.md

 - Default value: `never`

 ### `KGRID_NODE_SHELF_PATH`
 - Sets the location of the objects' code storage directory.
 - Default: `shelf`
+- Note: If this variable is set to the activator's shelf, the runtime will use the existing artifacts for the activation, without the need to fetch them through the `/proxy/artifacts` endpoints.

 ### `DEBUG`
 - Changes the logging level to debug, takes a boolean `true`/`false`
 - Default: `false`

-### `NODE_PATH`
-- Specifies the relative path for the alternative location where the dependencies are installed
-- Default: `kgrid_node/node_modules`

 ## Start the runtime